-The Royal Air Forces Association is a membership organisation and registered charity based in Leicester that provides welfare support to the RAF family.
-Receiving no government contributions, the charity’s work is completely funded by the generosity of members and vital donations from supporters to the Wings Appeal.
+The Royal Air Force Association is a membership organisation and registered charity based in Leicester.
+The organisation provides welfare support to the Royal Air Force family.
+Receiving no government offering the charity’s work is completely funded by generosity.
+This comes from the members and vital donations from supporters to the Wings Appeal.

-The offices that the association team were working from had become tired and were no longer suitable for the workforce.
-The decision was made to move to an open plan site, allowing the team to work in a modern and much improved environment.
+The Royal Air Force’s offices that they were working from had become tired.
+They were no longer suitable for them.
+The decision was made to move to an open plan site.
+As a result, this allowed the team to work in an improved modern environment.

 The ACS Solution

-After establishing the objectives of the project, the ACS team created a design that was specifically aligned to the needs of the association’s workforce.
-The objective was to keep the space open plan with as few isolated offices as possible.
+After finding the objectives of the project, the ACS team created a design.
+This was specifically aligned to the needs of the Royal Air Force.
+The objective was to keep the space open plan with as few single offices as possible.

-To start the project, the ACS team completed a full refurbishment of the building’s existing electrics, carpets and cabling, as well as completing the full installation of a new communications cabinet.
-The internal ACS engineers also delivered and installed all of the new office furniture, digital wallpaper, and audio visual equipment throughout the building, which included a new Clickshare presentation system.
-All of the kitchens and bathroom spaces on site were also refurbished by the ACS team to ensure alignment with the new office space.
+To start the project, a full refurbishment of the building was completed by the ACS team.
+This included existing electrics, carpets and cabling, as well as completing the full installation of a new communications cabinet.
+Next the new office furniture was also delivered and installed by internal ACS engineers.
+This included digital wallpaper and audio visual equipment throughout the building, which contained a new Clickshare presentation system.
+All of the kitchens and bathroom spaces on site were also refurbished.
+This helped ensure alignment with the new office space.

-Throughout the project meetings were held every two weeks to monitor progress and, although additional work was required, the refurbishment was completed on time.
+Finally throughout the project, meetings were held every two weeks to monitor progress.
+Although additional work was required, the refurbishment was completed on time.

 “As a charity it is important for us to remain within our budgets for projects of all sizes.
 Working with ACS we were able to create a more professional working environment for employees.
 This also offers us more opportunities to help our branches.
 They understood our requirements and created a workspace which will allow us to continue to help the RAF family well into the future.” – Nick Bunting, Secretary General of the Royal Air Forces Association